ess-dmsc/docker-ubuntu17.10-build-node/README.md

 # docker-ubuntu17.10-build-node

-Dockerfile for a Ubuntu 17.10 build node
+Dockerfile for an Ubuntu 17.10 build node

 ## Building